nickdeakin/java-interview-project/README.md

 * __filterArray__

-The intention of this method is to filter the input array so only values between the min and max values are returned.
+The intention of this method is to filter the input array so only values between the min and max values, including the min and max, are returned.

 * __textTester__